Community Supported Agriculture

 Vacation Credit

-If you're planning to be out of town for vacation, tell us at least 10
+If you're planning to be out of town for vacation, tell us at

-the season.
+two boxes during the season.

-If you have any additional questions, please call us (541-752-4156) or email denisont@peak.org.
+If you have any additional questions, please call us (541-752-4156) or email riverlandfamilyfarms @ gmail.com.

-Community Supported Agriculture (CSA) is an opportunity for people who like to eat fruits and vegetables (that would be you) and people who grow the same (that would be us) to join in partnership so that all can benefit.
+who grow the same (that would be us) to join in partnership so

 What it means to you:

-- Your weekly Harvest Box will be filled with fresh-picked, top-quality organic produce every week June through Thanksgiving.
+- Your weekly Harvest Box will be filled with fresh-picked, top-quality certified organic produce every week June through Thanksgiving.

 - Each box comes with a newsletter with recipes and news from the farm.